-We have never been profitable and have incurred significant operating losses in each year since inception.
-Net losses for six months ended June 30, 2018 and 2017 were approximately \$8.5 million and \$2.2 million, respectively.
-Substantially all of our operating losses resulted from expenses incurred in connection with our valet workforce, parking and technology development programs and from general and administrative costs associated with our operating losses for at least the next several years as we continue the development of our comprehensive Vehicle Support Platform across business-to-consumer and business-to-business clientele.
+We have never been profitable and have incurred operating losses in each year since inception.
+Net losses for nine months ended September 30, 2018 and 2017 were approximately \$11.8 million and \$5.1 million, respectively.
+Substantially all of our operating losses resulted from expenses incurred in connection with our valet workforce, parking and technology development programs and from general and administrative costs associated with our operations.
+During the third quarter of 2018, we took significant steps to reduce our cost of goods sold on the consumer side of the business.
+These efforts have generated significant costs savings which will start to appear in our fourth quarter results.
+We are focusing on achieving a positive gross margin on the DropCar Operating segment of the business and growing the overall revenue to a point of overall profitability in the long term.
+As of September 30, 2018, we had net working capital of approximately \$1.5 million.
+We expect to continue to incur significant expenses and increasing operating losses for at least the next several years as we continue the development of our comprehensive Vehicle Support Platform across business-to-consumer and business-to-business clientele.
 Accordingly, we will continue to require substantial additional capital to continue our commercialization activities.
 The amount and timing of our future funding requirements will depend on many factors, including the timing and results of our commercialization efforts.